Jordan Schildcrout is Program Coordinator and Associate Professor of Theatre & Performance at Purchase College, SUNY.

-As a dramaturg and literary manager, he worked for Manhattan Theatre Club, Adobe Theatre Company, Denver Center Theatre Company, Eugene O’Neill Theatre Center, Fox/Searchlight Pictures, TOSOS II, and the Drama Desk-nominated Wash & Fold Theatre Project, which he co-founded.
-Recently he served as the dramaturg on Purchase College's production of Sarah Ruhl's Eurydice.
-Other productions include William Saroyan’s The Time of Your Life, Christopher Durang’s Betty’s Summer Vacation, Bertolt Brecht’s Man Equals Man, and Paula Vogel’s And Baby Makes Seven.
+After graduating from Yale University, he worked in dramaturgy and literary management with companies including Manhattan Theatre Club, Adobe Theatre Company, Denver Center Theatre Company, Eugene O’Neill Theatre Center, Fox/Searchlight Pictures, TOSOS II, and the Drama Desk-nominated Wash & Fold Theatre Project, which he co-founded.